PatrickMcCornack/PNNL_Wildfire/README.md

 __train_models__: The model training component of fuels_modeling_wrapper.
 Given paths to sample point shapefiles, trains and saves sklearn Histogram-based Gradient Boosting Classifier models for each FVT/FVC/FVH/F40.
 Includes functions to evalute model results by performing a train/test split on the sample points data.

 __NOTE__: Most of the code in train_models is redundant to fuels_modeling_wrapper.
-It additionally has code to quickly evaluate model performance by performing a train/test split on the sample points.
+It is included here for the quick model assessment function.